josefsbreakfast/Polaris-Protocol/Polaris_Nest/Git_Intake_Drawer/🦑_calcaneus_reflexion_anti_kraken_ecological_navigation_system.md

 A modern navigation system
 for an interdependent world where
 **feeling the whole web before you tug any strand**
 is the only way to keep the metaphorical Kraken asleep.

+---

+_Last updated: 2025-12-11_